flolai/bbk_chromosome6/createdb/docs/README.md

-This readme contains information on how to populate the MySQL database with data extracted from the provided genbank file by the parser
+This readme contains information on how to populate the MySQL database

 #### Logical Schema